 Unless you are using a letting agent, make sure that you check the right to rent of all new tenants aged 18 or over, even if they are not named on the tenancy agreement.
-You will need to ask for, and keep copies of, original documents proving that tenants are permitted to live in the UK.
-Fines for non-compliance increased substantially from February 2024.
+This can be done by asking a tenant for a share code that will prove their right to rent online, or by reviewing original immigration documents.
+Fines for non-compliance can be substantial.